apacheignite/documentation/odbc-driver/connecting-string.md

   "body": "Queries on `REPLICATED` caches will run directly only on one node, while queries on `PARTITIONED` caches are distributed across all cache nodes."
 }
 [/block]
-## Connecting string samples
+## Connection string samples
-You can find samples of the connecting string below.
+You can find samples of the connection string below.
 These strings can be used with `SQLDriverConnect` ODBC call to establish connection with an Apache Ignite node.
 [block:code]
 {
   "codes": [